katoo/twrp_device_Unihertz_Jelly2_JP/README.md

 ## Special Thanks To

-- [ADeadTrousers](https://github.com/ADeadTrousers) - I used his [Atom L/XL device tree](https://github.com/ADeadTrousers/twrp_device_Unihertz_Atom_LXL) as a base for this one.
+- [Meetoul](https://github.com/Meetoul) - I used his [Jelly2_TEE device tree](https://github.com/Meetoul/twrp_device_Unihertz_Jelly2_TEE) as a base for this one.
 Phones are almost identical, so device trees are almost identical as well.